sourcery-ai-experiments/blog.nathanv.me/content/posts/domain-abuse/index.md

 (I'm ignoring their public cloud domains like `appspot.com` and `firebase.com`).

 In conclusion, please use just one root domain for public services.
-It decreases phishing potential, promoted brand consistency, and makes it easier for regular users to identify official sites.
+It decreases phishing potential, promotes brand consistency, and makes it easier for regular users to identify official sites.